rhurst50/from_external/GPS and Speed Logic.md

 >>=IF(U2>4,"GPS_V_DEFECT","OK")

 - if the delta between GPS1 and GPS2 FPS values > 4, then "GPS_V_DEFECT", else "OK"
   - The returned value will be used by other defect logic detection cells.
-If there is no defect between these two GPS FPS values and a delta is found against WT1 and ILC
+If there is no defect between these two GPS FPS values and WT1 and ILC FPS defects are detected by other cells, then we will compare both
-  If there is no defect between these two values and WT1 and ILC FPS defects are detected by other cells, then we will compare both WT1/ILC speed values to the average of the GPS1 and GPS2 FPS values to determine which WT1 or ILC PFS is faulty.
-If a delta is detected between GPS1 and GPS2 FPS values and there is not a WT1/ILC FPS values both GPS1 and GPS2 FPS values will be compared to the average of
-  WT1 and ILC FPS values to determine which GPS input is faulty.
+  WT1/ILC speed values to the average of the GPS1 and GPS2 FPS values to determine which WT1 or ILC PFS is faulty.
+If a delta is detected between GPS1 and GPS2 FPS values and there is not a WT1/ILC FPS values both GPS1 and GPS2 FPS values will be compared to the average of WT1 and ILC FPS values to determine which GPS input is faulty.